Rok holds a casino token in the Casino de Monte Carlo, Monaco

 Monaco is still a fascinating and unique country with a rich history, stunning landscapes, and a vibrant culture.
 Despite its small size, it is home to some attractions, interesting places to visit, luxurious casinos, and a thriving economy.
 In recent decades, Monaco has thrived under the forward-thinking leadership of Prince Albert II, who has guided its development since 2005 by appointing a government that answers only to him.

 I parked my car in the area of the casino and explored the city on foot.
-It was a summer day, with streets full of tourists enjoying various things to do: hoping to spot celebrities, taking photos of the famous buildings, and soaking in the visible wealth at every turn.
+It was a summer day, with streets full of tourists enjoying various things to do: hoping to spot celebrities, taking photos of famous buildings, and soaking in the visible wealth everywhere.

-Simply standing near the Casino de Monte Carlo and observing luxurious cars that pass or park outside the Hotel de Paris quickly gives the impression of the wealth concentrated in such a small area.
+Standing near the Casino de Monte Carlo, I watched luxury cars pass and park outside the Hôtel de Paris.
+I quickly realized the immense wealth concentrated in such a small area.

-Bentley, McLaren-Mercedes, Ferrari, Rolls-Royce, Porsche and Lamborghini are some brands that I remember from the top of the head.
+Bentley, McLaren-Mercedes, Ferrari, Rolls-Royce, Porsche, and Lamborghini are some brands I recall off the top of my head.

-It seemed so surreal that in such a short period of time so many luxury vehicles could be passing by.
+It seemed so surreal that so many luxury vehicles passed by in such a short time.
 The situation reminds on an exhibition of the latest, most extravagant car models.

 Casino de Monte Carlo

 Monaco’s casino was founded when Prince Charles III built his first casino in 1865.
 At that time, the principality was a poor agricultural country facing the imminent threat of bankruptcy.
-It turned out to become so successful that, by 1869, the prince was able to abolish taxation in the principality and, nine years later, replaced it with the still existing extravagant building.
+It became so successful that by 1869 the prince abolished taxation in the principality.
+Nine years later, he replaced it with the still existing extravagant building.
 The expansion included an opera house and additional, larger gaming rooms.

-A brilliant move to create revenues that would save the House of Grimaldi from bankruptcy for the price of giving away the areas of today’s villages of Roquebrune and Menton.
-The promise that France would build a road and rail-line from Nice to Monaco was part of the package as well.
+A brilliant move that generated revenue and saved the House of Grimaldi from bankruptcy for the price of giving away the areas of today’s Roquebrune and Menton.
+As part of the agreement, France also promised to build a road and rail line from Nice to Monaco.

-The citizens of Monaco are forbidden to enter the gaming rooms of the casino, an initiative of Princess Caroline.
-Good move to protect locals from temptation of gambling.
+The citizens of Monaco are forbidden from entering the casino gaming rooms; an initiative of Princess Caroline.
+It was a good move to protect locals from the temptation of gambling.

-The Atrium of the casino is free to visitors and I was even able to enter in my shorts and flip flops.
-Unfortunately, the paid tour of the casino, the best-known landmark in Monaco, was fully booked, so I couldn’t explore the rest of the building, which also includes highlights like the opera and ballet.
-But the Atrium is a beautiful spot to wander around and get a glimpse of the over-the-top opulence.
-It is not easy to take a photo without selfie-chasing tourists in the background.
+The Atrium is free to visitors, and I even entered in shorts and flip-flops.
+Unfortunately, the paid tour of Monaco’s most famous landmark was fully booked, so I could not explore the opera and ballet areas.
+The atrium is still a beautiful place to wander and glimpse the opulence.
+Nevertheless, it is hard to take a photo without selfie-chasing tourists in the background.

 Luxury on the water